-REQUIRED COURSES Credits
+REQUIRED COURSES (8 credits) Credits

 WYB1008H Introduction to Old Testament I 1

 WYB1009H Introduction to Old Testament II 1

-WYB1501H From the Gospel to the Gospels (NT 1
+WYB1501H From the Gospel to the Gospels (NT I) 1

-1)

 WYB2660H Who is Jesus?
 (NT II) 1

 H1001H History of Christianity I 1

-WYP1610H The Church, the Faith, and Our 1
+WYP1610H The Church, the Faith, and Our World 1

-World or WYT1106H Introduction to Missional

-Theology

 WYT1101H Systematic Theology I 1

 WYT2101H Systematic Theology II 1

-WYTXXXXH Theological Elective 1

-Summative Exercise (2 or 3 credits) 2 or 3
+SUMMATIVE EXERCISE (2 or 3 credits) 2 or 3

-Free Electives 8 or 9
+OPTIONAL CONCENTRATION COURSES AND/OR FREE ELECTIVES 8 or 9

+In addition to the above listed core courses, students can choose one of six optional

+concentrations or complete the rest of the credits as free electives.
+Please see the MTS

+worksheet posted on the Wycliffe website or request a copy from your advisor or the

+registrar's office to view details of the concentrations.

 TOTAL COURSES 20

-^{}Two (or three) credits at the end of the program are required as a summative exercise.
+Two (or three) credits at the end of the program are required as a summative exercise.
+Complete guidelines for the M.T.S. summative exercises can be found on our website.
 The following five options are available:

 - a) An integration paper of about 40 pages.
 The paper will be a theological reflection drawing on interdisciplinary resources. - b) A survey of literature, about 40 pages in length.
 The paper will identify a specific topic in the area of theological studies, and will identify, discuss, evaluate, and relate significant books, articles, and other resources.
 An interdisciplinary awareness should be reflected. - c) A field-based project.
 A field-based research project will be conducted with the agreement of, and according to the standards set by, the Director of Field - d) Education of the College.
-The results of the findings will be incorporated in a substantial essay. - e) An extended research paper about 40 pages in length.
+The results of the findings will be incorporated in a substantial essay.

+- e) An extended research paper about 40 pages in length.
 The paper will report on a significant project of academic research.
 Normally the paper will present, support, and develop a thesis concerning a specific topic, and will therefore be similar to a thesis, but on a smaller scale. - f) A thesis of about 60 pages (3 credits).
 The paper will present, support, and develop a thesis concerning a specific topic, and should reflect general competence in theological studies.
 Students using the M.T.S. as preparation for doctoral studies should choose this option.
-It is only available for those students who have attained an A- average in their course work.
+It is only available for those students who have attained an A- average (or 3.7 GPA) in their course work.